Yandy Díaz Player Props: Rays vs. Braves

 - The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.

-- The Braves have the third-ranked team ERA across all league pitching staffs (3.64).
+- The Braves have a 3.61 team ERA that ranks second across all MLB pitching staffs.

-- Braves pitchers combine to allow 90 home runs (one per game), the sixth-fewest in baseball.
+- Braves pitchers combine to give up the sixth-fewest home runs in baseball (91 total, one per game).

-- In his last time out on Saturday against the Miami Marlins, the righty threw 5 2/3 scoreless innings while surrendering four hits.
+- In his last appearance on Sunday against the Miami Marlins, the right-hander tossed 6 2/3 innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.